Chichri/Spotify-Bot/README.md

 A python script for controlling spotify via email, utilizing the imaplib and tekore modules.

 The basic idea is to scrape emails from an email account and parse commands from text, which are subsequently passed to this script which makes the according API requests via tekore.
-Emails are filtered from a whitelist, and can be identified as regular or super users with according command permissions.
+Emails addresses can be identified as regular or super users with according command permissions.

 This script requires a registered spotify application and a gmail account with IMAP enabled and an application password set.
 More info on those things bellow.

-This script was written for a college dorm situation where people had already been directing the dorm speakers over an email chain, but the process had yet to be automated.
+This script was written for a college dorm situation where people had already been directing the dorm speakers over email, but the process had yet to be automated.
 It's not intended as a rigorous media solution for larger or smaller applications, but with an intermediate understanding of python it can be scaled accordingly.

 ## Setup